About touchpoints in a campaign

 What a touchpoint is

-A touchpoint is the interactive element a participant opens in Pages.
-One campaign can contain one or more touchpoints, and each touchpoint defines a specific participant action such as playing a game, opening an offer, joining an activity, or submitting a receipt.
+A Touchpoint is the interactive element a participant opens in OmniLab Pages.
+One campaign can contain one or more Touchpoints, and each one defines a specific participant action — playing a game, opening an offer, joining an activity, or submitting a receipt.

-When you add a touchpoint, Studio shows the campaign experiences available in your workspace.
-Some are standalone touchpoints you add directly to the campaign.
-Others are child items you create inside a parent experience after that parent touchpoint already exists.
+When you add a Touchpoint, OmniLab Studio shows the campaign experiences available in your workspace.
+Some are standalone Touchpoints you add directly to the campaign.
+Others are items you create inside a parent experience after that parent already exists.

 Touchpoints you add directly to a campaign